ddsteig/work-scheduler/README.md

 <hr>

-<strong>The timeblock are created and updated via the javascript.</strong>
+<strong>The timeblocks are created and updated via the javascript.</strong>

 ![Time Block Create Code](/images/timeblocks.jpg)